+September board meeting. .
+No late reports will be accepted beyond the August 31st deadline.

-- 5.8.
-Late reports will be penalized 1.6% of the honorarium attached to the position or of the withheld salary of an Executive, USC Board of Directors Chair, Associate, or Intern per day until submitted up to a maximum of thirty (30) days. - 5.8.1.
-Any penalty shall be subtracted from the overall value of the honorarium, hourly wage or salary that may be awarded. - 5.9.
-The USC Executive member or supervisor/manager responsible for the reviewing and approving a report may waive deadline requirements if they receive valid, written reasons justifying the lateness of the report.
-It is the USC Executive member or supervisor/manager's sole discretion to approve or decline written reasons for the lateness of the report. - 5.9.1.
-The Board of Directors may wave section 6.5 for USC Executive and Gazette Front Office reports following the same procedure as 6.6.
+6.3.
+The USC Executive member or supervisor/manager responsible for reviewing and approving a report may waive deadline requirements if they receive valid, written reasons justifying the lateness of the report.
+It is the USC Executive member or supervisor/manager's sole discretion to approve or decline written reasons for the lateness of the report.

-6. PROCESS OF APPROVAL
+7. PROCESS OF APPROVAL